krishnadubba/up_be_falcon/README.md

-# UGGIPUGGI BACKEND
+# UGGIPUGGI (A recipes app backend with social networking features)
-Built with Python, and more specifically with Falcon REST web framework, MongoEngine (python client for MongoDB), REDIS, KAFKA and Celery.
+Built with Python, with Falcon REST web framework, MongoEngine (python client for MongoDB), REDIS, KAFKA and Celery.

 To get started, please follow instructions below on how to setup your environment to run uggipuggi backend.